actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_detail.md

 GET Subject Details (by system-wide primary key)
 ---
-Returns information about a given subject.
+Returns information about a given subject from the internal system-wide primary key.

 **Request:**

-    GET /v1/subjects/{id}
+    GET /v1/subjects/{SubjectId}

 **Response:**